Geetha63/MS-Teams-Scripts/MembershipChangeTeacher-Owner,Student-Member/README.md

 # Example

-##### Case1:(If user having faculty license and be part of ownerlist)
+##### Case1:(If a user having faculty license and be part of owner list)

-   This user having Faculty license and already owner of the team message will populate on the screen
+   This user having Faculty license and already the owner of the team message will populate on the screen

-##### Case2: (If user having faculty license and not part of ownerlist)
+##### Case2: (If a user having faculty license and not part of owner list)

    Faculty Membership role has been changed to Owner of the team message will populate on the screen

-##### Case3:(If user having STUDENT license and not part of ownerlist)
+##### Case3:(If a user having STUDENT license and not part of owner list)

-  This user having STUDENT license and already member of the team message will populate on the screen
+  This user having STUDENT license and already a member of the team message will populate on the screen

-##### Case4:(If user having STUDENT license and part of ownerlist)
+##### Case4:(If a user having STUDENT license and part of owner list)

   Student Membership role has been changed to member message will populate on the screen

 ##### Case5:(If user dont have license)

-  User have the different license and export the user list message will populate on the screen
+  User has the different license and exports the user list message will populate on the screen

 # Parameters

-`-isLicensed`
+`-IsLicensed`

  Whether or not the user has any licenses assigned